saleguas/deskOrg/README.md

                         happen but sometimes they do.
   --date DATE, -d DATE  Sort based on date modified.
 Use: D for Day, M for
                         Month, and Y for year.
-  --name NAME, -n NAME  Sort based on Name.
-All conventions work like
-                        microsoft access input masking.
-L is any letter. ? is any character. # is any number. * is anything.
-Use lowercase letters and numbers for exact.
   --ascending ASCENDING, -sba ASCENDING
                         Sort by ascending.
 Type * for precision.
 EX: *** would sort by three letters